-The G-switch line of Activators and Inhibitors are state of the art reagents for studying the effects of small G-proteins (SGPs)) in your field of research.
+The G-switch line of Activators and Inhibitors are state of the art reagents for studying the effects of small G-proteins (SGPs) in your field of research.
 The Rho and Ras family of SGPs is important in cell motility, cell morphology, cell division, cell growth and proliferation, hence in many areas the activators and inhibitors can give you additional information about the mechanism and role of the pathway being investigated.
-The G-switch line has been developed to modify the endogenous SGP components rather than modifying their levels (as in siRNA studies) or introducing mutated forms which have other downstream effects (e.g. Rho Q63L).
+The G-switch line has been developed to modify the endogenous SGP components rather than modifying their levels (as in siRNA studies) or introducing mutated forms which have other downstream effects (e.g., Rho Q63L).
 The results should at the least give a different perspective and ideally give you highly relevant information about the effects of modulating the endogenous SGP activity.
-For more information see the datasheet links below.
+For more information view our datasheets below.

 Cytoskeleton's products have been cited hundreds of times over the past 18 years.
 A select few are described here, for more citations on individual products please use the "Citations" tab on each individual product page.

 Kim et al., 2009.
 Statins decrease dendritic arborization in rat sympathetic neurons by blocking RhoA activation.
 J. Neurochem. v 108, pp 1057-1071.

 Martinelli et al., 2009.
 ICAM-1–mediated endothelial nitric oxide synthase activation via calcium and AMP-activated protein kinase is required for transendothelial lymphocyte migration.
 Mol.
 Biol.
 Cell. v 20, pp 995–1005.

 Kakudo et al., 2011.
 The effect of C3 transferase on human adipose-derived stem cells.
 Hum.
 Cell. v 24, pp 4165-169.